Minkowski Tensors of Anisotropic Spatial Structure: Anisotropy Measures

 \subsection{Alignment of Actin Biopolymer networks under shear}

-Biopolymer networks made of actin or collagen fibers are important structural elements in biological tissue that act as a scaffolds and provide stiffness and mechanical stability \cite{GardelShinMacKintoshMahadevanMatsudairaWeitz:2004,CukiermanPankovStevensYamada:2001, PedersenSwartz:2005}.
-Of current interest is the relationship between fiber arrangement and alignment on the one hand side and elastic or visco-elastic properties on the other.
+Biopolymer networks made of actin or collagen fibres are important structural elements in biological tissue that act as a scaffolds and provide stiffness and mechanical stability \cite{GardelShinMacKintoshMahadevanMatsudairaWeitz:2004,CukiermanPankovStevensYamada:2001, PedersenSwartz:2005}.
+Of current interest is the relationship between fibre arrangement and alignment on the one hand side and elastic or visco-elastic properties on the other.
 This relationship can be probed by shear-experiments with confocal microscopy providing real-space structural data \cite{LiuKaszaKoenderinkVaderBroederszMacKintoshWeitz:2008}.
-We now demonstrate that the degree of alignment and of structural anisotropy of the fiber network is well-captured by a MT analysis.
+We now demonstrate that the degree of alignment and of structural anisotropy of the fibre network is well-captured by a MT analysis.